Latry

 Enjoy low-latency voice with an integrated jitter buffer and resampling.

-Simple Push‑to‑Talk Interface
+Simple Tap‑to‑Talk Interface

 Talkgroup Support